American River Natural History Association

-The American River Natural History Association (ARNHA), a nonprofit organization, was founded in 1981 to support educational and interpretive activities in the American River Parkway in cooperation with the Sacramento County’s Effie Yeaw Nature Center.
+The American River Natural History Association, a nonprofit membership organization, was founded in 1981 to support educational and interpretive activities in the American River Parkway in cooperation with the Sacramento County’s Effie Yeaw Nature Center.

-In July, 2010, ARNHA was chosen by the County to take over operations and funding of the Effie Yeaw Nature Center and the 77-acre Preserve that surrounds it.
+In July, 2010, ARNHA was chosen by the County to take over operations and funding of the Effie Yeaw Nature Center and the 77-acre Nature Study Area that surrounds it.

 We are committed to continuing the excellent, award-winning Nature Center programs that introduce thousands of school children each year to the beauty and diversity of the American River Parkway.
 Here visitors of all ages learn the importance of conserving and protecting our most precious natural resource.